Flootersmm/GB-Emulator/README.md

 # GB Emulator

-## Description

 A GB emulator in C, using Dear_ImGUI and GLFW.
-Built with CMake.
+Built with Make.

 ## Requirements